 Inspection begins with confirmation of asset attributes, as identified within the GIS, such as identification number, size, primary/secondary voltages, etc. During the inspection, the condition of an asset and individual components that comprise the asset is observed; in the case of pad-mounted and submersible transformers, this entails opening the unit to observe the condition.
 The inspection and condition of assets is documented.
 Furthermore, an overall risk-rating is assigned, again based on the guidelines as attached in Appendix 1.
 The risk-rating is identical to that of the overhead risk rating system and is generally based on an assessment of potential risk to health, safety, the environment or property as a consequence of failure of the asset and allowable response time to remediate the deficiency or hazard.
 Where the degree of risk is of the highest priority (i.e. red) and the inspector considers the asset's condition to pose an imminent threat to health, safety or the environment, the inspector provides immediate notification to a Line Supervisor.
 Examples of such scenarios on underground distribution assets include corroded components or missing/broken safety mechanisms such as locks.
-The Line Supervisor, in turn, performs a secondary on-site assessment data is archived and maintenance is arranged as per Section 5.2.6 below to address the deficiency.
+The Line Supervisor, in turn, performs a secondary on-site assessment of the condition and verifies the degree of risk.
+Following the visual patrol, completed assessment data is archived and maintenance is arranged as per Section 5.2.6 below to address the deficiency.